dnstock/amazon-exact-price-filter-extension/README.md

 1. Download the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/johhjkfjfaknndeenoinpiecomheidlj?utm_source=item-share-github) (works on Brave too).
 1. Install the extension.
+1. Click the extension icon to open the popup.
+1. Enjoy a better shopping experience!

-1. Pin the extension if you’d like quick access.
+> Tip: Pin the extension for quick access.

 ## Use

 1. Navigate to an Amazon **search results** page on **amazon.com** (e.g., https://www.amazon.com/s?k=...).
 2. Click the extension icon.
-3. Enter a **Minimum price** and/or **Maximum price**.
+3. Enter a **minimum price** and/or **maximum price**.
    - If both are provided, **min must be less than max**.
    - You can provide just one (min-only or max-only).
 4. Click **Apply** to update the current tab’s URL with the correct parameters.
 5. Click **Reset** to clear inputs and remove the price filters from the URL.

-### Notes & Tips
+### Permissions

-- The extension operates only on **amazon.com** pages.
-(It will not modify tabs on other domains.)
+- The extension operates only on **amazon.com** search pages.
+(It does not run on other domains.)
-- It reads existing `low-price` / `high-price` values from the URL to prefill the fields when possible.
+- It reads existing low/high price values from the URL to prefill the fields when possible.
-- The extension uses **Manifest V3** and requires only the `tabs` permission to read/update the active tab’s URL.
+- It requires only minimal `tabs` permission to read/update the Amazon search URL.

 ## Privacy

-No data is collected or sent anywhere.
-All logic runs locally in the popup and only updates the active tab’s URL.
+- No data is collected or sent anywhere.
+- All logic runs locally in the popup and only updates the active tab’s URL.

 ## Troubleshooting